 Its success can be attributed to the simple fact that it made this type of higher quality, off-road bashing, relatively high speed RC accessible to the masses, with the average Australian, American, and European kid seeing the exciting TV commercials in between their favorite cartoons, and sending mum and dad off to the local toy store or department store where it was readily available.

 Unlike the Tamiya hobby-grade cars also popular at the time, the Taiyo/Tyco cars came pre-built, ready-to-run (RTR) as we’d call it today, needing only 8xAA batteries and a 9V for the controller.
+They were also significantly cheaper than hobby grade cars.

 Most exciting of all, the Hopper came with ‘Turbo’ mode which was genius marketing to kids, enabling a further press down of the accelerator to enter the highest speed setting, in addition to the Low/High speed gearbox switch on the back.